How the brain works

 The cerebrum is covered by the cerebral cortex.
 This is commonly called grey matter.
 It gives the brain a wrinkled appearance.
 Each fold in the grey matter is called a gyrus, and each valley between the folds is called a sulcus.
 These folds and valleys increase the number of neurons in the brain, meaning the brain can function at a higher level.

-The 4 lobes of the brain
+The four lobes of the brain

 The parietal lobe is responsible for sending and receiving visual, auditory, and touch information.
 Anything we see, hear, or physically feel is processed in this part of the brain.
 The parietal lobe is also divided into a left and right side.